 If you wish to get married while in Korea you can obtain a civil marriage under Korean law.
 Marriage is a civil procedure in Korea, and performing a religious ceremony only does not constitute a legal marriage.
 For your marriage to be legally recognized in Korea and hence, legally recognized in Canada, you and your fiancé (e) must be free to marry, must report and register your marriage to the appropriate civil authorities.

 You must take the following steps to get married in Korea.

-Step 1 – Canadians are required to appear in person at the Embassy of Canada in Seoul or the Consulate of Canada in Busan with two copies of the Affidavit of Eligibility of Marriage.
+Step 1 – Canadians are required to appear in person at the Embassy of Canada in Seoul or the Consulate of Canada in Busan and complete one copy of the Affidavit of Eligibility of Marriage.
 You should also provide a piece of identification (i.e. passport and/or birth certificate).

-Step 2 – You will be required to bring the notarized copies of the Affidavit of Eligibility of Marriage to your local district office (Gu Cheong) to report and register your marriage.
+Step 2 – You will be required to bring the notarized copy of the Affidavit of Eligibility of Marriage to your local district office (Gu Cheong) to report and register your marriage.
 At the local district office, you will need to provide information on yours and your wife’s witnesses such as their names, date of birth, ID numbers and addresses, and their personal seals or signatures.

 ** Please note: For a marriage between two foreigners, the verification certificate will be issued on the same day.

 *Please note that if your fiancé(e) is not Korean they should contact their embassy in Korea and seek advice on requirements on getting married in Korea.